mongodb/docs/source/core/replication.rst

 Delayed Nodes
 ~~~~~~~~~~~~~

-Delayed nodes apply operations from the :term:`oplog` with a specified
+Delayed nodes apply operations from the primary's :term:`oplog` with a specified
-delay, so that the node will always "lag" a certain period behind the
-latest operations in the :term:`primary` node's oplog.
-Delayed nodes
-must have a :term:`priority` set to ``0`` to prevent them from
+delay.
+Delayed nodes must have a :term:`priority` set to ``0`` to prevent them from
 becoming primary in their replica sets.

+TODO: move to practical.

 To configure a node with a one hour delay, use the following sequence
 of operations in the :option:`mongo` shell: